How Quartzite Countertops Are Changing Modern Kitchen Design

 3. Going Green?
 Quartzite Helps

 Quartzite is natural.
 No weird chemicals.
 Don't mess with your air.
-It’s a solid choice for eco-conscious homes.
+Its a solid choice for eco-conscious homes.
 Local sourcing?
 Even better.

 Bonus: Natural stone can earn LEED points.
 Just saying.